Pi4J/pi4j.github.io/content/examples/_index.md

 ### Electrical Engineering
 General inputs and help on electrical engineering can be looked up on the Getting started with PI4J / [Electrical Engineering](/getting-started/electricalengeneering/) page.

-### Table of contents of the "Documentation" section
+### Table of contents of the "Example Implementations" section

 {{% children depth="3" %}}